Hubs-Foundation/hubs-docs/docs/hubs-troubleshooting.md

 ## 'Unable to connect' error

 An error that says 'unable to connect' is often caused by a firewall.
-To fix this you either use a different internet connection, or open up ports 20000-65535 on UDP and TCP for Hubs on your router's firewall.
-Please note that for self-hosted versions of Hubs, like IEEEVR these port numbers are 49152-60999 on UDP and TCP.
+At a minimum, Hubs needs your computer to connect to external servers port 80 and 443, *both* via TLS.
+Ideally you should also open up ports 51610-65535 on UDP and TCP for Hubs on your router's firewall.
+Please note that for self-hosted versions of Hubs you need to open ports 49152-60999 on UDP and TCP.
 You will also need to open port 19302 on UDP and TCP.

 ## Hubs landing page is blank